 These are the emotional intensities and sensitivities set off by various forms of physical and psychological stimuli.
 A constant buzzing sound which causes extreme irritability and the inability to move on until the sound is located and stopped; the strong emotional reaction of shaking and vomiting from seeing a neighbor’s dog lying in the road after being hit by a car; and the gritty texture in`her mom’s turkey gravy which causes a gifted teen to totally refrain from eating the family’s holiday dinner are all examples of OE’s.

 6. Gifted children often have difficulty finding like-minded friends.

 Gifted children, with their intellectual, emotional and developmental differences, can have a difficult time finding friends or same-age peers who share and understand their intellectual interests and quirky traits.
+Shared social experiences can be hard to find.
 Parents of gifted children find this common situation the most painful to watch their gifted children experience.